kora-projects/kora-docs/mkdocs/blog/en/compile-time-dependency-injection.md

 ---
 title: Compile-Time Dependency Injection — How the Kora Framework Builds an Application
+date: 2026-08-04
 description: How the Kora Framework resolves, validates, and generates the application graph at compile time — components, modules, tags, All<T>, ValueOf<T>, lifecycle, and refreshable subgraphs.
 search:
   exclude: true
 ---

-# Compile-Time Dependency Injection: How Kora Builds an Application
+# Compile-Time Dependency Injection: How Kora Builds an Application { #compile-time-dependency-injection }

+**August 4, 2026**

 Dependency injection is often introduced as a convenience mechanism: instead of constructing every object manually, a class declares what it needs and the container provides it.
 That description is useful, but it hides the more interesting architectural question: **when does the container decide what the application actually is?**